 So why the 70-200 2.8 and why is it almost permanently attached to my 1D Mark IV and monopod?
 The first answer is weight.
 This is a heavy setup.
 Many times I find myself shooting a general session or a keynote speaker and lugging around just the camera and lens without any support would wear me out.
 Award ceremonies and graduation, where I can be holding the camera in position for 30-45 minutes at a time, are just not comfortable, and let’s be honest, doable for me.
 I could carry a lighter setup, and many times I do, but as we discuss this combo further, you will see the advantages and begin to understand why I love this setup with the monopod.

 Securing the 70-200 on the monopod using the tripod collar gives me a very balanced and steady shooting platform.
 Not only is this combo heavy, but zoomed out to 200mm presents the real risk of camera shake.
 The longer the focal length, the greater the exaggeration of any kind of movement or shake on your part.
 In event conditions, low light is always a potential concern so the monopod gives us a bunch of breathing room.
-The rule of thumb for hand holding focal lengths and the suggested usable shutter speed is the focal length X2 = the shutter speed.
+The rule of thumb for hand-holding focal lengths and the suggested usable shutter speed is the focal length X2 = the shutter speed.
 So if we are zoomed out to 200, we need to have our shutter speed set to at least 1/500 of a second.
-Generally, even on well lit stages, we are luck to get 1/125 so you can see there are lots of potential issues with getting in focus shots in low light.
-With the lens in place on top of the monopod, I easily get a very high percentage of in focus shots, in fact, I rarely miss.
+Generally, even on well-lit stages, we are lucky to get 1/125 so you can see there are lots of potential issues with getting in-focus shots in low light.
+With the lens in place on top of the monopod, I easily get a very high percentage of in-focus shots, in fact, I rarely miss.
 On a side note, Canon recommends that you turn off the stabilizer on this lens when it is on a tripod or monopod.
-Something about the lack of instability can confuse the system that is actually expecting a certain amount of shake.
-I do this, but honestly, I have forgotten many times and not really had a problem.
+Something about the lack of instability can confuse the system that is expecting a certain amount of shake.
+I do this, but honestly, I have forgotten many times and not had a problem.
 Just keep this in mind if your monopod mounted and are having issues with focus.

 My Four Key Reasons for Using the Canon Mark IV and 70-200 on a Monopod